 Step 1: Define who your product or service is for – who does it benefit?

-We’ve already established that people use LinkedIn for work related purposes, so if your product or service would benefit someone in their role, or benefit someone’s business, LinkedIn is definitely a channel you should be advertising on.
+We’ve already established that people use LinkedIn for work-related purposes, so if your product or service would benefit someone in their role, or benefit someone’s business, LinkedIn is definitely a channel you should be advertising on.

 Step 2: Define your audience

 Going back to my IT project efficiency software example, there are over 24,000 UK LinkedIn members that work in IT.
 The expected cost per click is between £5 and £7.
-Bad practise would be to blanket target everyone in IT.
+Bad practice would be to blanket target everyone in IT.
 This will get you seen by a lot of people and will deliver a lot of clicks, but not all of them will be from people likely to be in the position to buy your software.
 Blanket targeting is a sure fire way of rinsing through your budget with very little in the way of conversion.

 LinkedIn has a heap of targeting options, ranging from industry, company size, job title, age, gender, seniority and more.
 The more defined your targeting is, the more likely your campaigns will succeed.
 A good example for IT efficiency software would be to target the IT industry, company size 50+ employees and job roles such as Head of IT and IT director as these positions are likely to be the decision makers.

 Top Tip!
 Don’t forget about including LinkedIn Groups in your targeting!
 Research LinkedIn groups that are relevant to your audience.
-See the type of questions and discussions that are being posted within the groups, This will help you 1) ensure you’re writing relevant content and 2) give you an additional place to be seen by prospective customers / clients.
+See the type of questions and discussions that are being posted within the groups, This will help you 1) ensure you’re writing relevant content and 2) give you an additional place to be seen by prospective customers/clients.

 Step 3: Make your content relevant